australiangreens/agvrules/docs/proposed-constitution/schedule-07-eligibility-requirements.md

 2. ## Voting in a preselection

-    A member is eligible to vote in a preselection if they have been a member of the Party or another Greens party for the last year.
+    <ClauseAnnotation effectivefrom="on 1 February 2022" /> A member is eligible to vote in a preselection if they have been a
+    member of the Party or another Greens party for the last year.

 3. ## Voting in a State Council election

-    A member is eligible to vote in a State Council election if, when the roll of voters is closed:
+    <ClauseAnnotation effectivefrom="on 1 February 2022" /> A member is eligible to vote in a State Council election if, when the
+    roll of voters is closed:

     1.  they have been a member of the Party or another Greens party for the